 - The family has a right to terminate the lease on notice to the owner (for the owner's breach or otherwise) and has given a notice of termination to the owner in accordance with the lease [24 CFR 982.314(b)(3)].
-If the family terminates the lease on notice to the owner, the family must give the SCCHA a copy of the notice at the same time [24 CFR 982.314(d)(1)]. - The Violence Against Women Reauthorization Act of 2005 provides that "a family may receive a voucher from a public housing agency and move to another jurisdiction under the tenant-based assistance program if the family has complied with all other obligations of the Section 8 program and has moved out of the assisted dwelling unit in order to protect the health or safety of an individual who is or has been a victim of domestic violence, dating violence or stalking, and who reasonably believed he or she was imminently threatened by harm from further violence if he or she remained in the assisted dwelling unit" [Pub.L.
-109-162]. - The lease for the family's unit has been terminated by mutual agreement of the owner and the family [24 CFR 982.314(b)(1)(ii)].
+If the family terminates the lease on notice to the owner, the family must give the SCCHA a copy of the notice at the same time [24 CFR 982.314(d)(1)]. - The 'Violence Against Women's Act' as reauthorized in 2013 provides that participants who are victims of domestic violence, dating violence, sexual assault, or stalking may request an emergency transfer / move from the participant's current unit to another unit and requires a PHA to establish an Emergency Transfer / Move Plan.
+SCCHA's Emergency Transfer / Move Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking is contained in Exhibit #10-1 at the end of this chapter. - The lease for the family's unit has been terminated by mutual agreement of the owner and the family [24 CFR 982.314(b)(1)(ii)].